nasa/fprime/Utils/Types/README.md

 and renumbering the logical addresses of the remaining bytes starting at zero.

-The implementation uses a fixed-size physical store, with top and bottom pointers that increase when the logical store grows and shrinks, and that wrap around when they pass the end of the physical store.
+The implementation uses a fixed-size physical store.
+The logical store is represented as a base or head index into the physical store and an allocated size.
+Initially both are zero.
+When data is added to the circular buffer, the allocated size grows.
-The maximum size of the logical store is equal to the size of the physical store.
+If necessary the logical store wraps around to the beginning of the physical store.
+When data is removed from the circular buffer, the allocated size shrinks, and the head pointer advances, wrapping around if necessary.

 `CircularBuffer` does not provide concurrency control.
 If multiple threads use the buffer, the uses must